-In Colorado, we are lucky to have several puppy rescues that transport puppies in from other Western states, including New Mexico, Kansas, Wyoming, Oklahoma, Utah, and Texas.
+During the years I lived in Denver, and most recently since I’ve been back in Minnesota, I have worked with countless dogs from rural areas- including New Mexico, Kansas, Wyoming, Oklahoma, Utah, Texas, Alabama, Arkansas, Kentucky, and the Dakotas.
 These puppies face certain euthanasia as rural areas don’t have high rates of adoption.
 But rural areas do have a high number of un-altered dogs who continue to add to pet over-population.
 Most of the dogs from rural areas are herding or livestock-guardian mixes: Cattle Dogs, Australian Shepherds, Anatolian Shepherds, Great Pyrenees, German Shepherds, etc. all of which are known for their herding, guarding, shyness, and somewhat reserved/fearful behavior.
 I call these puppies ‘reservation dogs,’ and they comprise about 60-70% of the dogs I work with on a daily basis.
 The behaviors are genetic, both in the breed characteristics and from the puppy’s parents and grandparents, therefore it is no surprise that these puppies grow up to be shy, fearful, reactive, and scared.
 Many of these dogs don’t do well in the city, as the sights and sounds are too much for them to handle.

 Here are some of the genetically pre-wired behaviors reservation dogs may have and of course, not all dogs of each breed will have every characteristic.
 However, this is a short list of potential behaviors to consider when adopting (source- Wikipedia):